STS-3xx: Remote Control Orbiter

 The RCO IFM cable first flew aboard STS-121 and was transferred to the ISS for storage during the mission.
 The cable remained aboard the ISS until the end of the Shuttle program.
 Prior to STS-121 the plan was for the damaged shuttle to be abandoned and allowed to burn up on reentry.
 The prime landing site for an RCO orbiter would be Vandenberg Air Force Base in California.
 Edwards Air Force Base, a site already used to support shuttle landings, was the prime RCO landing site for the first missions carrying the equipment; however Vandenberg was later selected as the prime site as it is nearer the coast, and the shuttle can be ditched in the Pacific should a problem develop that would make landing dangerous.
 White Sands Missile Range in New Mexico is a likely alternate site.
 A major consideration in determining the landing site would be the desire to perform a high-risk re-entry far away from populated areas.
 The flight resource book, and flight rules in force during STS-121 suggest that the damaged shuttle would reenter on a trajectory such that if it should break up, it would do so with debris landing in the South Pacific Ocean.

 The Soviet Buran shuttle was also remotely controlled during its entire maiden flight without a crew aboard.
 Landing was carried out by an onboard, automatic system.

 As of March 2011 the Boeing X-37 extended duration robotic spaceplane has demonstrated autonomous orbital flight, reentry and landing.
 The X-37 was originally intended for launch from the Shuttle payload bay, but following the Columbia disaster, it was launched in a shrouded configuration on an Atlas V.

-Pre-ISS era

-The STS-3xx missions were developed in the aftermath of the loss of Columbia.
-However, NASA spent some effort researching rescue options even before the disaster.
-Before the ISS was launched, or in the event of a Shuttle being unable to reach the station, crews would have had to transfer directly between Shuttles.
-The orbiters would have been unable to dock, so while they used their RMS arms to grapple each other, the crew would have made an EVA between the Shuttles.
-This would have been carried out using the two EVA-designated mission specialists wearing the Shuttle/ISS Extravehicular Mobility Unit (EMU) spacesuits, while the remaining crew would have been sealed up in pressurized Personal Rescue Enclosure and carried over either by hand, or using a pulley system (akin to that of a clothesline pulley) like that employed in the Apollo program for lifting samples from the Moon's surface into the Lunar Module.